-Management believes that, as of March 31, 2022, we were in compliance with all capital adequacy requirements to which we were subject.
+Management believes that, as of March 31, 2023, we were in compliance with all capital adequacy requirements to which we were subject.

-Our Common Equity Tier 1 capital ratio as of March 31, 2022 was lower compared to the ratio as of March 31, 2021 due to a decrease in Common Equity Tier 1 capital and an increase in risk-weighted assets.
-The decrease in Common Equity Tier 1 capital was mainly due to a decrease in unrealized gains on available-for-sale securities.
-The increase in risk-weighted assets mainly reflected larger floor adjustments, which were adjustments made in accordance with prescribed formulae for the differences in exposures calculated under Basel I and Basel III.
+Our Common Equity Tier 1 capital ratio as of March 31, 2023 was lower compared to the ratio as of March 31, 2022 primarily due to a decrease in Common Equity Tier 1 capital.
+The decrease in Common Equity Tier 1 capital was mainly due to an increase in double gearing adjustments.
+See "Item 4.B.
+Information on the Company-Business Overview-Supervision and Regulation-Japan -Capital adequacy."